ggeorgiev0/data-generator/README.md

 ## Maintenance
 The script has a configured linter and prettier.
 Simply run ```npm run code:format``` to perform checks on the script and make sure that it is formatted properly.

+While developing, to run the TypeScript compiler in watch mode run `tsc -w`.
 ***